 If you go shopping with friends, make sure they’re honest and critical and not a shopaholic like yourself!
 My best friend will say “you don’t need that, you already have something similar” if I’m deliberating on something, whereas some of my other friends might be like “it’s cute!! definitely buy it!!” haha.

 Thanks to everyone for your input!
-I’ve posted an article on EIU about How to control your shopping appetite, if you’d like to check it out!posted about 3 years ago
+I’ve posted an article on EIU about How to control your shopping appetite, if you’d like to check it out!posted over 3 years ago